hikchoi/cerebrarium/vault/cerebrarium.md

 Most of the documents here will not make sense as they are working copies of my projects and ideas.
 This page is the entrypoint to my thoughts but there isn't a clearly sorted order of navigation.
 I simply decided to share these publicly to facilitate easy sharing and _**thinking out loud**_

 I plan to keep more polished and complete posts in my [main website](https://markhyunikchoi.com) and use this place as a nursery for my thoughts.

-This is my [[PARA|cerebrarium.pkm.para]], my [[Zettelkasten|cerebrarium.pkm.zettelkasten]], my second brain.
-This is my Eudaimonia Machine.
-This is my kitchen-sink-crucible of tools that hopefully helps me think better.